syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-mac.md

 ## Create a PowerPoint file in .NET Core Console application project on Mac OS

-1. Create a new C# .NET Core console application.
+Step 1.
+Create a new C# .NET Core console application.

 ![Create .NET Core console project](Workingwith_Mac/CreateProject.png)

-2. Select the project version.
+Step 2.
+Select the project version.

 ![Select project version](Workingwith_Mac/selectprojectverion.png)

-3. Install the [Syncfusion.Presentation.Net.Core](https://www.nuget.org/packages/Syncfusion.Presentation.Net.Core/) NuGet package as reference to your .NET Standard applications from [NuGet.org](https://www.nuget.org/).
+Step 3.
+Install the [Syncfusion.Presentation.Net.Core](https://www.nuget.org/packages/Syncfusion.Presentation.Net.Core/) NuGet package as reference to your .NET Standard applications from [NuGet.org](https://www.nuget.org/).

 ![Install Presentation .Net Core Nuget](Workingwith_Mac/Install_Nuget1.png)
 ![Install Presentation .Net Core Nuget](Workingwith_Mac/Install_Nuget.png)

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your applications to use our components.

-4. Include the following Namespaces in the Program.cs file.
+Step 4.
+Include the following Namespaces in the Program.cs file.
 {% capture codesnippet1 %}
 {% tabs %}